-Assessment instruments designed by centres should collectively ensure coverage of all learning outcomes and assessment criteria within each unit and should provide opportunities for students to generate evidence across all grades of achievement.
+Assessment instruments designed by centres should collectively ensure coverage of all learning outcomes within each unit and should provide opportunities for students to generate evidence across all grades of achievement.

-For HN (QCF) assignments, the targeted assessment criteria and contextualised grade descriptors must be clearly indicated on each assessment instrument to provide a focus for students and to assist with internal standardisation processes.
-Tasks and activities should enable students to produce evidence that relates directly to the assessment criteria and grade descriptors.
-For HN (RQF) assignments, the targeted learning outcomes must be clearly indicated on each assessment instrument to provide a focus for students and to assist with internal standardisation processes.
+For HN assignments, the targeted learning outcomes must be clearly indicated on each assessment instrument as key information to provide a focus for students and to assist with internal standardisation processes.
 Activities and guidance should enable students to produce evidence that meets the learning outcomes of the unit across all grades of achievement.

-Criterion-based referencing within HN (RQF) assignments, as assessment should take place holistically across all of the student evidence submitted.
+There should not be any criterion-based referencing within HN (RQF) assignments, as assessment should take place holistically across all of the student evidence submitted.

-When assessment instruments are being designed, centres need to ensure that they are valid, reliable and fit for purpose, building on the application of the assessment criteria.
+When assessment instruments are being designed, centres need to ensure that they are valid, reliable and fit for purpose, building on the application of the learning outcomes.

-Centres are encouraged to place emphasis on practical application of the assessment criteria, providing a realistic scenario for students to adopt, making maximum use of work-related practical experience and reflecting typical practice in the sector concerned.
+Centres are encouraged to place emphasis on practical application of the learning outcomes, providing a realistic scenario for students to adopt, making maximum use of work-related practical experience and reflecting typical practice in the sector concerned.
 The creation of assessment instruments that are fit for purpose is vital to achievement.

 Programme planning at the beginning of the year must include assignment mapping.
-This will ensure that the content of the units are fully met during delivery and that students are able to provide evidence for assessment that demonstrates full achievement of all the learning outcomes and grade descriptors.
+This will ensure that the content of the units are fully met during delivery and that students are able to provide evidence for assessment that demonstrates full achievement of all the learning outcomes .

-Assignments activities will identify the learning outcomes being assessed to meet unit coverage, as described in the mandatory guidance within the unit.
+Assignments activities will enable the learning outcomes being assessed to be achieved at the full range of achievement for all grade levels.
 Activities should be challenging rather than easily achievable, differentiated by outcome so that they stretch the most able but are open to lower achieving students.